 “No doubt, every one of you is a shepherd and is responsible for his flock”.

-It matters not the size of the problem at hand, but what weighs greater are the efforts that we consciously put in and take ownership upon what we are responsible for.
+It matters not the size of the problem at hand, but what weighs greater are the efforts that we consciously put in and take ownership of what we are responsible for.
 And what greater way to facilitate that than by the ways of the Prophet s.a.w, also known as his Sunnah, in which when we practice them, we will be rewarded immensely, loved by Allah s.w.t. greatly and fulfilling our duties as vicegerents on Earth responsibly.

 If you believe in making a difference to the community and improving our environment, please contact National Environment Agency (NEA) at 1800 CALL NEA (1800 -225 5632) or register at https://www.cgs.gov.sg/volunteer.